Verónica Sánchez

 Verónica Sánchez Calderón (born 1 July 1977) is a Spanish actress.
 She made her debut in theatre in 1996, and came to media attention as Eva Capdevila in the Telecinco series Los Serrano in 2003.
 Sánchez has since developed a successful film career.

 Early life

 Sánchez was born on 1 July 1977 in Seville.
 After taking the COU, she moved to Madrid to train in drama.

 Career

 Sánchez made her stage debut in 1996.
 One of her most successful theater shows was Blood Wedding in 2002.

-In 2003, after starring in Fernando Colomo's film Al sur de Granada, Sánchez landed the role of Eva Capdevila in the television series Los Serrano.
+In 2003, after her feature film debut in Fernando Colomo's South from Granada, Sánchez landed the role of Eva Capdevila in the television series Los Serrano.
 Eva's incestuous relationship with her stepbrother Marcos (Fran Perea) earned Sánchez great popularity in Spain.
 She left Los Serrano in 2006.
 Sánchez starred in the first season of the television series Génesis: en la mente del asesino, not returning for the second season.

 She performed in films such sa Camarón, El Calentito, Mia Sarah, Los 2 lados de la cama, 13 Roses and Zenitram.